akv-dev/akv-dev-event-talks-app/README.md

 *   **Vector Details:** Click on a node to see the text and embedding of the vector.
 *   **Search:** Use the search bar to find and highlight specific nodes.
 *   **Distance Metric:** Use the dropdown menu to switch between different distance metrics (Euclidean, Cosine, and Inner Product).
+*   **Interactive Database Viewer:** Explore your database tables, view their schemas, and inspect the raw data.
+*   **Embedding Visualization:** Visualize high-dimensional vector embeddings in a 2D scatter plot.

 ## Getting Started